Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

-Lourdes Gurriel Jr. -- with an on-base percentage of .256 in his past 10 games, 94 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Philadelphia Phillies, with Matt Strahm on the mound, on June 12 at 9:40 PM ET.
+The Arizona Diamondbacks and Lourdes Gurriel Jr. (.474 slugging percentage over his past 10 games, including two homers), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Chase Field, Tuesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-5 with an RBI) against the Tigers.
+In his last game he had a hitless showing (0-for-5 with an RBI) against the Tigers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Phillies